US port strike by 45,000 dockworkers is all but certain to begin at midnight

 The Associated Press reached out to a USMX spokesperson for comment.

 If drawn out, the strike would led would force businesses to pay shippers for delays and cause some goods to arrive late for peak holiday shopping season — potentially impacting delivery of anything from toys or artificial Christmas trees, to cars, coffee and vegetables.
-Americans could also face higher prices as retailers feel the supply squeeze, all ahead of a tight presidential election.
+Americans could also face higher prices as retailers feel the supply squeeze.

+“If the strikes go ahead, they will cause enormous delays across the supply chain, a ripple effect which will no doubt roll into 2025 and cause chaos across the industry,” noted Jay Dhokia, founder of supply chain management and logistics firm Pro3PL.

+Dhokia added that East Coast ports aren’t the only ones at risk for disruption, as concern leading up to the strike already diverted many shipments out West, adding more pressure on routes and demand.
+Impacts will also be felt internationally — particularly in places like the United Kingdom, he said, as the U.S. has been its largest trading partner.

 ILA members are demanding higher wages and a total ban on the automation of cranes, gates and container-moving trucks used in the loading or unloading of freight.

-The coming strike by the ILA workers will be the first by the union since 1977.
-And the Biden administration has signaled that it will not intervene.
+The coming strike by the ILA workers — set to impact ports from Maine to Texas — will be the first by the union since 1977.
+West Coast dockworkers belong to a different union and aren’t involved in the strike.

+If a strike were deemed a danger to U.S. economic health, President Joe Biden could, under the 1947 Taft-Hartley Act, seek a court order for an 80-day cooling-off period.
+This would suspend the strike.

+All eyes are on what, if any, action the adminstration might take — particularly just weeks ahead of a tight presidential election.
+But Biden has signaled that he will not exercise this power.

-President Joe Biden, during an exchange with reporters on Sunday, said “no” when asked if he planned to intervene to plan a potential work stoppage impacting East Coast ports.
+During an exchange with reporters on Sunday, Biden said “no” when asked if he planned to intervene in the potential work stoppage.

 “Because it’s collective bargaining, I don’t believe in Taft-Hartley,” Biden said referring to a 1947 law that allows the president to intervene in labor disputes that threaten the nation’s health or safety.